Up to 50% off sofas & mattresses — limited‑time deals.

 How long should I sit-test a memory foam sofa?

-At least 10–15 minutes, then stand and re-sit to feel rebound and posture support.
+At least 10–15 minutes, then stand up and sit back down again to feel the rebound and check whether your posture still feels supported.

 What specs are most useful to request?